brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 mechanical arrays and selection commutators.
-My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic.
+My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic but was less comfortable with transistors.
 In seems that the 1620 typewriter control logic stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.

 The IBM document entitled ["Commutation and Control"](https://ed-thelen.org/comp-hist/IBM-FU-05-CommutationControl.pdf) provides the details of the IBM mechanical controls used in a wide range of machines of the era.
-In this post I'm going to summarize the key concepts that are needed to understand how the 1620 typewriter interface works.
+In this post I'll summarize the key concepts that are needed to understand how the 1620 typewriter interface works.
 Some of this is clear from the documentation, some takes some digging.